behouba/behouba.github.io/README.md

 ## Project

-This is the repository of my personal website and blog.
+This is the repository of my personal website/blog.

 # Setup